Measures#

 The temporal scope of a measure is provided in the implementationPeriod – the range of years indicated is used to check the reporting of information related to expenditures (e.g. if a measure is yet to start, then no past expenditures exist).
 The implementationStatus attribute allows the distinction between planned and ongoing measures – and may also be used for measures planned for the 3rd cycle but already executed or cancelled by the end of 2027.

-Economic data in the Programme of Measures
+Economic data in the programme of measures#

 The revision of the electronic reporting focuses on the main issues described in the Note to the CIS Working Group Economics ([1]) quoted below: